trung/kube-aws/README.md

+**Update**: this attempt will not bring me any further.
+It's rather a learning excercise to understand how different pieces are fit together.

 Inspired by [Kubernetes from scratch to AWS with Terraform and Ansible](https://opencredo.com/kubernetes-aws-terraform-ansible-1/) series

 Instead, I'm using S3 bucket to store [software binaries](https://kubernetes.io/docs/getting-started-guides/scratch/#software-binaries)